 If you want to have fun with this recipe, you can swap out the cheeses.
 You could put a little left over ham and Swiss cheese into these for a unique flavor.

 Jalapeno Poppers are so easy to make from scratch.

 - 1/8 teaspoon garlic powder

 - 1 quart of oil for frying

 Prepare seasoned flour by placing the flour into a small shallow bowl.
 Add salt, pepper, paprika, chili powder, and garlic powder to the flour.
 Blend spices into flour until it has a uniform appearance.
 Place milk into a separate shallow bowl.
-Dip stuffed jalapeno into the flour, and then roll into the seasoned flour.
+Dip stuffed jalapeno into the seasoned flour, the milk, and then back into the seasoned flour.
 Place floured pepper on a baking sheet with a rack.
 Let the peppers "dry" for about 10 minutes.
 This step is crucial for the peppers.
-The flour layer will help the stuffing remain inside the pepper, and give the bread crumbs something to hold onto.
+The flour layer will help the stuffing remain inside the pepper, and give the breadcrumbs something to hold onto.

 Pour bread crumbs into a separate bowl.
 Dip floured jalapeno pepper into the milk and then into the bread crumbs.
 Place pepper back on the rack.
 Preheat oil to 350 degrees.
 Dip pepper into the milk and the bread crumbs for the second time.
 Go head and dip all, this should be enough drying time for the coating.
 The bread crumb coating needs about five minutes for its drying time.
 Fry peppers one or two at a time until golden brown.
 This will only take a minute or two.
 Remove from oil and drain on a baking rack.
 How to cook them from a frozen state: Heat oil to 350 degrees and cook until golden brown.